Molteh/PongRL-ChiappettaMolteni/Pong/wimblepong/README.md

 formance that, from game to game, ranged between 35% to 55% victory rate against SimpleAi.
 This was the final agent and model submitted for the evaluation.
-We also tried to train the agent against himself or against the agent named SomeAgent provided by the course instructors, but in both cases, our agent did not learn a behavior that could be eective against SimpleAi.
+We also tried to train the agent against himself or against the agent named SomeAgent provided by the course instructors, but in both cases, our agent did not learn a behavior that could be effective against SimpleAi.

 The last approach that we tried to implement was an implementation of the Experience Replay buffer in our Actor Critic agent, using a sample of recently played episodes (and not just one) for